theopn/theopn.github.io/README.md

 ### themes

 I use [hugo-theme-terminal](https://github.com/panr/hugo-theme-terminal).
 The repository README contains a great documentation.
+Within the directory, the repository is cloned as a submodule with a folder named `terminal`.
+Refer to the theme name as `terminal`.